 - 2.1 The City Council is in the process of preparing a Local Development Framework for Gloucester (LDF).
-This will replace the existing Gloucester Local Plan adopted in 1983 and the Revised Deposit Draft Local Plan published in 2002 which has been approved for development control purposes (i.e. determining planning applications). - 2.2 As part of the Local Development Framework, the Council is required to produce an 'Annual Monitoring Report' or AMR, which must be submitted to the Government Office no later than the end of December each year. - 2.3 The AMR considers the following. - 1.
+This will replace the existing Gloucester Local Plan adopted in 1983 and the Revised Deposit Draft Local Plan published in 2002, which has been approved for development control purposes (i.e. determining planning applications). - 2.2 As part of the Local Development Framework, the Council is required to produce an 'Annual Monitoring Report' or AMR, which must be submitted to the Government Office no later than the end of December each year. - 2.3 The AMR considers the following. - 1.
 Progress made by the Council in producing the Local Development Framework; and - 2.
 The impact of policies set out in the Local Plan - 2.4 In due course, the AMR will look at the extent to which LDF policies are being achieved.
-At present however, no LDF policies have been adopted. - 2.5 This is the second AMR produced by the City Council and covers the period 1st April 2005 31st March 2006 although it should be noted that in terms of progress on the LDF, commentary is provided up to December 2006.
+At present however, no LDF policies have been adopted therefore in this AMR, which is the third to be produced by the City Council and covers the period 1st April 2006 31st March 2007, we look at the impact of existing local plan policies.
+In due course we will consider the impact of LDF policies when these have been adopted.